advancedcsg-open/action-jfrog-cli/README.md

 - `password`- *Conditionally Required* If `credentials type` is set to `username` then this is required
 - `apikey`- *Conditionally Required* If `credentials type` is set to `apikey` then this is required
 - `access token`- *Conditionally Required* If `credentials type` is set to `accesstoken` then this is required
+- `working directory` - *Optional* Speccify a directory to run the CLI from

 ### Example